jilljenn/tryalgo.org/en/_posts/2019-11-29-Encode-edges-battledev.md

 # Warning

 This post describes a solution to the problem stated in the above link.
 However it will not be accepted by the judge, because the intended problem was a different one.
 In the stated problem the condition is that `x[u]+x[v]>y` if and only if (u,v) is an edge.
-In the intended problem, the condition should be that `sum x[u] over all u in S > y` if and only if `S` is a clique in the graph.
+In the intended problem, the condition should be that $\sum_{u\in S} x[u] > y` if and only if $S\subseteq V$ is a clique in the graph.
 The solution to the intended problem is described [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.228.76&rep=rep1&type=pdf).

 # Problem statememt